 Then your trigger app is ready.
 Next, we’ll follow similar steps to setup the action app.
 Choose the action app you’d like to use in your Zap.

 Then pick the action you’d like the app to carry out.

 Setup the Zap’s template and customize it to fit your needs.

 Finally, test your action app and test the whole thing.
 Once you get the okay that your new Zap is working, all you have to do is name and save your custom Zap.

-Automation can never replace human interaction and connection.
+Social media automation can never replace human interaction and connection.
 After all, it is social media.
 So never try to use social media automation to create creative social media content or for having personal conversations with your followers.
 It’s always best to have a human touch for these two crucial elements of social media management.